Last Updated on February 4, 2021

 Here’s everything you need to know about the latest travel restrictions on the reopening of Serbia.

 Slovakia has officially reopened for tourism in June.
 It started by allowing visitors from 16 countries in Europe, such as Liechtenstein, Germany, Switzerland, Croatia, Slovenia, Bulgaria, Cyprus, Greece, Malta, Estonia, Lithuania, Finland, Latvia, Denmark, Norway, and Iceland.
 In July, Slovakia has added more countries to the list, including non-EU countries as recommended by the EU council.
 Tourists coming from the “safe countries” will not need to submit a Covid-19 test or undergo a mandatory quarantine.
-However, those who came from countries considered high-risk will be asked to undergo a COVID-19 test and must go on quarantine.
+However, all other arrivals from EU areas considered “high-risk” must quarantine for 10 days with no need to take a test.
+All arrivals from other countries must stay in self-isolation until they have proof of a negative PCR test.

 Check out the latest rules and restrictions pertaining to the reopening of Slovakia for tourism.